-Referrals for alleged violations of Sexual Misconduct will be resolved by specific policies and procedures, unique to other forms of resolution, described in the comprehensive JSU Sex-Based Harassment and Misconduct Policy.
+Referrals for alleged violations of Sexual Misconduct will be resolved by specific policies and procedures, unique to other forms of resolution, described in the comprehensive Jacksonville State University Sex-Based Harassment and Misconduct Policy.
 If the Sex-Based Harassment and Misconduct Policy does not apply, by definition or alleged conduct, the procedures for all other misconduct will be followed to address the behavior.

 Special University Programs.
 Students found responsible for violating the Code of Student Conduct may be subject to additional scrutiny if they are enrolled in a university program with additional rules of conduct or program rules.
-The Director of Community Standards and Title IX may notify the head of the department or program of a finding.
-For these purposes, it is understood that students participating in the Fast Start Academy, the International House program, the nursing program, the social work program, and ROTC have agreed to oblige by additional code of conduct.
+The Assistant Director of Community Standards may notify the head of the department or program of a finding.
+For these purposes, it is understood that students participating in the Fast Start Academy, the International House program, the nursing program, the social work program, and ROTC members have agreed to abide by and additional code of conduct.

-XIII.
-Holds on Student Records
+Holds on Student Account